yilinwei/ensime.github.io/editors/emacs/install.md

 On first use (and following MELPA updates) this command will fetch the latest ENSIME server component for the project's version of scala.
 To force an update of the server to the latest snapshot release, type `M-x ensime-update`.

-If the download fails, or you want to use a specific version of the server, install the developer version following the instructions [here](#installing-the-server-from-source).
+If the download fails, or you want to use a specific version of the server, install the developer version following manual server installation as per the [Contributing Guide](/contributing).

 On first startup for a project, you will need to wait several minutes